 Robert Nathan is a Killam Doctoral Scholar at Dalhousie University.
 He has written for The Guardian, The National Post, Ballast Magazine and Africa Is A Country.
 His short fiction has appeared in The Maple Tree Literary Supplement and has been longlisted for the Canada Writes prize and the House of Anansi Broken Social Scene Story Contest.
 His scholarly work has appeared in The Journal of African Cultural Studies, The University of Toronto Quarterly, and other venues.
 He is a former Vanier Canada Graduate Scholar.
 He’s now writing a dissertation on Malian postcolonial politics and a novel about the 2012 coup d’état.

-The posts he’s doing now are inspired by French author Raymond Queneau and his 1947 work The Exercises In Style.
-He’s rewriting the same anecdote in 99 different styles.
+The series of posts he recently completed on this blog were inspired by French author Raymond Queneau and his 1947 work The Exercises In Style.
+He rewrote the same anecdote 99 different ways.
 To find out more, click here.